CivML-PolyMtl/cutagi-doc/README.md

 ## Examples

-In this section, you will find a series of [examples](examples/examples.md) for each available architecture that you can use as a starting point.
+In this section, you will find a series of [examples](examples/examples.md) that you can use as a starting point for each of the available architecture.

 ## API

-Check out our [API reference](api/api.md) for a complete list of all the functions and classes in our library.
+Check out our [API reference](api/api.md) for a complete list of the functions and classes in our library.

 ## Modules